kids

 At 41, Maggie Smith left her husband’s 'violent mood swings'.
 Then an old flame came into her life.

-Throughout her more than 60 years on screen and stage, Smith has done everything from the light and funny, the dramatic high brow and also the realm of fantasy.
+During her more than 60 years on screen and stage, Smith did everything — from the light and funny, the dramatic high brow, and also the realm of fantasy.
+And while she ran in friendship circles with the entertainment industry's elite, including Dame Judi Dench, Smith's life away from the spotlight was just as interesting — in particular, her path to finding love with her second husband, Beverley Cross.

 Watch Dame Maggie Smith talk about being recognised by fans.
-Story continues below.
+Post continues below.

 ADVERTISEMENT